rackerlabs/otter/api-docs/rst/dev-guide/glossary.rst

     an alarm is triggered.

 **Scaling**
-    Scaling is the process of adjusting a server configuration in response to variations in workload.
+    Scaling is the process of adjusting a server or stack configuration in response to variations in workload.

 **Scaling Group**
-    A scaling group identifies servers and load balancers that are managed by a scaling policy.
+    A scaling group identifies servers and load balancers or stacks that are managed by a scaling policy.

 **Scaling Policy**
     A scaling policy manages a scaling group.